Public Health Student Ambassadors

 - Attending all monthly meetings

-- Volunteering for minimum 2 recruitment/retention events per semester
+- Volunteering for a minimum of two recruitment/retention events per semester

 - Assisting in the creation and implementation of 1 college-wide program per semester